 A good degree (2:1 or above) in a computing-related discipline usually gives software engineers an edge during recruitment.

-That’s because many of the larger graduate recruiters will only employ graduates with good results and proven technical skills.
+That’s because many larger graduate recruiters only employ graduates with good results and proven technical skills.

 In some cases, however, graduates with an unrelated degree may be considered as long as their technical knowledge and enthusiasm can be demonstrated.